 The Occupational Health and Safety (OHS) Act 2004 requires the department to identify and, so far as is reasonably practicable, to eliminate or minimise risks — including those associated with traffic within schools.

 - The principal and/or their delegate must identify and control risks associated with traffic on school sites.

-- The interaction between traffic and pedestrians creates a significant risk of incident and injury and the principal or their delegate must complete a or equivalent template for the school.
+- The interaction between traffic and pedestrians creates a significant risk of incident and injury and the principal or their delegate must complete a Traffic Management or equivalent template for the school.

 - Under the OHS Act 2004, employees while at work must take reasonable care for their own health and safety and the safety of others who may be affected by their actions or omissions.

 - Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to the OHS Advisory Service and local regional officers who can provide free advice about how to manage traffic related risks.

 - The Traffic Management Procedure must be followed, and sets out the practical step-by-step instructions for implementing this policy.

 - This Policy forms part of the department’s OHS Management System, refer to OHS Management System (OHSMS) Overview for further information.

 The principal and/or their delegate in consultation with their Health and Safety Representative (HSR) and employees must: